AdamCar2022/TimeManagementApplicationASPNET/README.md

 # TimeManagementApplicationASPNET

-Please see the README text file inside the project files
+Please see the "README TMA POE.txt" file inside the project files